Restaurant labor costs, like labor costs in the rest of the economy, typically account for a large portion of a restaurant’s expenses.

 3. Reduce overages with overtime alerts

 Restaurant staffing optimization is a key element in keeping your restaurant labor cost in an acceptable range, but it’s also a difficult metric to track and accurately represent.
 Amid a busy shift, it’s nearly impossible to know which hourly staffers are approaching overtime.
 The challenge of tracking restaurant labor cost increases for multi-unit operators.
 But with a back-office system tracking each staffer’s time on the clock, unnecessary overtime can be reduced and even eliminated with automated alerts.
-Properly programmed, a back-office system will send managers and owners real-time alerts with a text message or push notification, signaling specific employees are approaching overtime, greatly simplifying the decision to keep or cut staff.
+Properly programmed, a back-office system will send managers and owners real-time alerts with text messages or push notifications, signaling specific employees are approaching overtime, greatly simplifying the decision to keep or cut staff.
 Receiving these through a cloud-based, back-office system also allows multi-unit area managers and owners to focus on labor problems at specific units and manage them remotely.

 4. Regularly calculate sales per labor hour